yjg30737/pyqt-moving-label/README.md

 # pyqt-moving-label
 PyQt label which is moving from left to right

-Good to use as a advertisement/notice tool.
+Good to use as an advertisement or notice tool.

 ## Requirements
 * PyQt5 >= 5.8